 Renewal fees for a European patent application in respect of the coming year are due on the last day of the month containing the anniversary of the date of filing of the European patent application.
 Renewal fees may not be validly paid more than three months before they fall due.
+When a renewal fee is due on the last day of the month according to Rule 51(1), the start of the three-month period for early payment is illustrated by the following examples: If a European application has a filing date in November 2008, according to Rule 51(1) the renewal fee for the third year has a due date of 30 November 2010 and the earliest date for payment is 31 August 2010; if a European application has a filing date in May 2009, according to Rule 51(1) the renewal fee for the third year has a due date of 31 May 2011 and the earliest date for payment is 28 February 2011.
 Renewal fee payments which are not valid will be refunded by the EPO.
 If payment is made only shortly before the permissible prepayment period, the EPO may elect not to return the payment.
 In this case, however, payment only takes effect on the first day of the permissible prepayment period.
 If the renewal fee has not been paid on or before the due date, it may be validly paid within six months of the said date, provided that the additional fee is paid within this period.
-For the calculation of the additional period, see J 4/91, OJ 8/1992, 402.
-Whilst the applicant's attention is drawn to this possibility, he may not invoke the omission of such notification (see J 12/84, OJ 4/1985, 108, and J 1/89, OJ 1-2/1992, 17).
-See also No. 5/93 rev., OJ 4/1993, 229, Advice for Euro-PCT applications.
-For renewal fees for European divisional applications see IV, 1.4.3.
+For the calculation of the additional period, see J 4/91.
+Whilst the applicant's attention is drawn to this possibility, he may not invoke the omission of such notification (see J 12/84 and J 1/89).
+For renewal fees for European divisional applications see A-IV, 1.4.3.